PacktPublishing/Asynchronous-Programming-in-Rust/ch5/e-fibers-windows/README.md

 ## Detailed explanation on the changes made to support Windows

-Our example works for both OSX, Linux and Windows, but as I have pointed out, our Windows implementation is not correct even though it's working.
-Since I've been quite commited to make this work on all three platforms, I'll go through what we need to do in this chapter.
+Our example works for both OSX, Linux and Windows as long as the platform is running on a x86-64 architecture (unfortunately, this isn't the case anymore for newer Macs using the M-series chips).

-You might wonder why I didn't include this in the original code, and the reason for that is that this is really not at all that relevant for explaining the main concepts I wanted to explore.
+You might wonder why I didn't include this in the original example, and the reason for that is that this is really not at all that relevant for explaining the main concepts of how fibers work.

 Here I'm trying to go a bit further here to explore how we should set up the stack for Windows correct way and do a proper context switch.
 Even though we might not get all the way to a perfect implementation, there is plenty of information and references for you to explore further and I'll list some of them here: